AngelEyeLife/Felipe-Recipes/README.md

 * All recipes have been made by me Felipe Angel.
 ### Media
 * The background photo I am using on all pages comes from [FreeImages.](https://www.freeimages.com/photo/in-the-kitchen-1327660)
-* All other images are taken by me with Cellphone or a GoPro.
+* All other images are taken by me with Cell phone or a GoPro.
 ### Aknowleddgements
 * @Narender My mentor and helping me organize my ideas.
 * @Laimo helped me with img code in HTML for my first img added on the index page.